Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

   - suppress: R4017
     from: Microsoft.SecurityInsights/preview/2021-03-01-preview/Settings.json
     where: $.definitions.Settings
     reason: The Setting does not support list by subscription.
 It's not a top-level resource.
-To get the Watchlist, we should have a subscription as well as a resource group and Log Analytics workspace.
+To get the Setting, we should have a subscription as well as a resource group and Log Analytics workspace.
   - suppress: R4017
     from: Microsoft.SecurityInsights/preview/2021-03-01-preview/dataConnectors.json
     where: $.definitions.DataConnector